 If the error persists, you’ve to run a Factory Reset.

-- You can get access to the Factory Reset settings under the Self-Diagnostic Bar of the Support Settings.
+- You can access the Factory Reset settings under the Self-Diagnostic Bar of the Support Settings.
 It will be placed at the bottommost.

 - You’ll be asked for a security PIN, enter 0000 which is set by default.

 - Pick your functions, and your TV will reset to its brand-new state.

 Wi-Fi connecting issues are one of the common Samsung TV problems.
 Even, this fault exists in multiple smart TV brands and it sabotages the purpose of their production.